The best garden comes from the best soil. Here’s how to improve yours for better crop yield and healthier plants in your vegetable garden.

 Building soil for a great vegetable garden

-Great soil = great garden.
+The best soil = the best garden.
 Really.
 The soil matters.
 Susan shares specifics about soil improvement and methods for building soil in interesting, easy to follow detail.
 You’ll learn about sheet mulching, compost, and why rototilling isn’t recommended.
 The book doesn’t stop at soil improvement.
 The author also covers seeds and how to successfully germinate them, choosing your garden site, and staking/trellising.
 The final chapter is an alphabetical guide to garden plants (complete with some recipes for cooking up your harvest).
 I had the opportunity to read Susan’s book before she released it.
 It’s simply gorgeous; the artwork by Deb Hamby is a treat for the eyes (completely frame-worthy, in my opinion) and a great accompaniment to Susan’s informative, easy to read text.
 This is a great resource for novice gardeners, and even those of us who have been at it for awhile — I learned a thing or two!